stomp/stomp-spec/src/stomp-specification-1.1.md

 * otherwise it is the desired number of milliseconds between heart-beats

-The `heart-beat` header is optional.
+The `heart-beat` header is OPTIONAL.
 A missing `heart-beat` header MUST be treated the same way as a "heart-beat:0,0" header, that is: the party cannot send and does not want to receive heart-beats.